asalda/FiCUS/README.md

 - The code is composed of two `.py` files:
   - ```ficus.py``` is the **main** script.
 It reads the INPUT file provided by the user, and performs the fit according to the options enclosed in the CONFIGURATION file (see [Input and Configuration files](README.md#input-and-configuration-files)).
 It gives the best-fit parameters, creates the OUTPUT files and figures (see [Outputs and Plots](README.md#outputs-and-plots)).
-  - ```ficus_functions.py``` is a **secondary** script.
+  - ```ficus_scripts.py``` is a **secondary** script.
 After being called, all the functions are imported into the main script.
-This file includes pre-defined functions for spectral analysis, loading INPUT files and handling wityh data and models, as well as functions for the fitting routine, SED parameters calculations and plotting.
+This file includes pre-defined routines for spectral analysis, loading INPUT files and handling wityh data and models, as well as functions for the fitting routine, SED parameters calculations and plotting.

 ## Installation